d3x0r/STFRPhysics/FirstPrinciples.md

 ---

-The following section is a step wise approach to Principia and where this might apply.
+The following section is a step wise review of Principia and where this might apply.

 https://redlightrobber.com/red/links_pdf/Isaac-Newton-Principia-English-1846.pdf